MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-deployment-notes.md

 ## Redistributing the RMS client
 The RMS client can be freely redistributed and bundled with other applications and IT solutions.
 If you are an application developer or solution provider and want to redistribute the  RMS client, you have two options:

 - Recommended: Embed the RMS client installer in your application installation and run it in silent mode (the **/quiet** switch, detailed in the next section).

 - Make the RMS client a prerequisite for your application.
 With this option, you might need to provide users with additional instructions for them to obtain, install, and update their computers with the client before they can use your application.

 ## Installing the RMS client
-The RMS client is contained in an installer executable file named **setup_msipc_\<arch>.exe**, where *\<arch>* is either **x86** (for 32-bit client computers) or **x64** (for 64-bit client computers).
+The RMS client is contained in an installer executable file named **setup_msipc_*\<arch\>*.exe**, , where *\<arch>* is either **x86** (for 32-bit client computers) or **x64** (for 64-bit client computers).
 The 64-bit (x64) installer package installs both a 32-bit runtime executable for compatibility with 32-bit applications that run on a 64-bit operating system installation, as well as a 64-bit runtime executable for supporting native 64-bit applications.
 The 32-bit (x86) installer does not run on a 64-bit Windows installation.

 > [!NOTE]
 > You must have elevated privileges to install the RMS client, such as a member of the Administrators group on the local computer.

 You can install the  RMS client by using either of the following installation methods:

 - **Silent mode.** By using the **/quiet** switch as part of the command-line options, you can silently install the  RMS client on computers.
 The following  example  shows a silent mode installation for the  RMS client on a 64-bit client computer:

     ```
     setup_msipc_x64.exe /quiet
     ```

 - **Interactive mode.** Alternately, you can install the RMS client by using the GUI-based setup program that's provided by the  RMS Client  Installation wizard.
-To install interactively, double-click the  RMS client installer package (setup_msipc_\<arch>.exe) in the folder to which it was copied or downloaded on your local computer.
+To install interactively, double-click the  RMS client installer package (**setup_msipc_*\<arch\>*.exe**) in the folder to which it was copied or downloaded on your local computer.

 ## Questions and answers about the RMS client
 The following section contains frequently asked questions about the RMS client and the answers to them.